 A meditator since college, Andrea plays an active role in iBme’s Toronto Teen Retreat, coordinating, fundraising, and doing outreach.
 But her favorite part is serving as a retreat mentor.
 She is passionate about education, young people, mindfulness, and the need to address systemic issues to create real change.

-At 23, when Andrea found out she had to wait 2 more years to work on an iBme retreat, she went to grad school and she did a research project on iBme instead.
-“If iBme were a person, I’d have been a stalker.” she laughs, “I just wanted to understand why it was so effective.
+At 23, when Andrea found out she had to wait two more years to work on an iBme retreat, she went to grad school and she did a research project on iBme instead.
+“If iBme were a person, I’d have been a stalker,” she laughs.
+“I just wanted to understand why it was so effective.
 And I wanted to be a part of it.”

 We sat down with Andrea recently to talk about her path, iBme, and the Toronto Retreat as it heads into its 5th year.

 How did you come to meditation and mindfulness?

 I grew up in a household where my mom practiced meditation and all the books were lying around — Jon Kabat-Zinn, Sylvia Boorstein, and Thich Nhat Hanh.
 But as a sensitive, highly perfectionistic, pretty moody teen, when my mom or dad said, ‘There’s this thing you should try,’ on some level I was like, “No way, if my parents think this is cool, then it’s not for me.” [laughs]

 Things shifted when I went to college.
 I was 19 years old.
 I was going through a rough time, dealing with anxiety and depression and, on top of that, struggling with all the typical young-adult identity development angst, too.

 I sought out help for my mental health issues, and as helpful as therapy and medication were, I found myself craving another kind of support.
 I Googled “mindfulness” and also found a student sitting group at my school.
 The seeds my mom had planted finally sprouted, you could say.